Gift and Receive is an organization in Memphis that helps build long-term friendships between nonprofits and donors.

-The list of qualities and principles to look for in a successful Fundraiser can be endless.
-The Fundraiser has to continually read and educate themselves to meet the dual needs of the organization and the donor, to ensure all needs are met for all parties involved.
+The list of qualities and principles to look for in a successful fundraiser can be endless.
+If you're fundraising, you continually have to read and educate yourself to meet the dual needs of the organization and the donor, to ensure all needs are met for all parties involved.

-In the book, Relationship Fundraising, by Ken Burnett; Ken stresses the importance of building relationships between the organization and the supporter.
-Ken also makes a reference to another book- Born To Raise, by Jerold Panas.
+The book Relationship Fundraising by Ken Burnett stresses the importance of building relationships between the organization and the supporter.
+Burnett also makes a reference to another book: Born to Raise by Jerold Panas.
 Both are excellent books and we use them as part of our growth and educational resources at Gift and Receive Fundraising in Memphis.

 - Honesty and Integrity

 - Listening Well

 Obviously the most important principle for a fundraiser is integrity.
 This is important on every level.
 Strong morale principles, and unselfishness are the foundation.
 All other principles build upon honesty.
 The fundraising profession has sustained somewhat of a negative wrap in some cases, even when there is no basis for it.
 Fundraisers must be honest in order to be successful' at the same time, the organizations must be honest too.
 Honest sharing and honesty makes a super team, and a super relationship.

 Having a heart for those who are being served is a tremendously valuable asset.
 It is sometimes easy to say how much you love people, and sometimes harder to make your love an actionable item.
 When you love others, and put them first, many other things will fall into place as the work is carried out.
 The fundraiser who puts love into action is a fundraiser who can influence, motivate, and inspire everyone around.

 The skill of listening must continually be developed by fundraisers.
 So many of the challenges being faced in the work of fundraising can be addressed and taking care of from the start with listening.
 Listening to the mission, the charity, and the needs of the organization, and also listening to the needs of the supporters, sponsors, and volunteers, makes a successful fundraiser.